BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 "name": "js-module",
 "version" : "0.1",
-"title" : "JavaScript Essentials for the Brightcove Player", "description" : "This module will grow to be the best module ever", "homepage" : "https://github.com/rcrooks/outlearn-player-technologies", "freshnessDate" : 2015-08-30,
+"title" : "JavaScript Essentials for the Brightcove Player", "description" : "Learn to use JavaScript to control the Brightcove Player", "homepage" : "https://github.com/rcrooks/outlearn-player-technologies", "freshnessDate" : 2015-08-30,
 "license" : "CC BY 4.0"